deic-dk/pod_manifests/ubuntu_noble_mongodb.md

 You should change the admin password.
 To do this, log in explicitly as 'admin' to the database 'admin':

 ```
-sciencedata@ubuntu-noble-mongodb-fror-dtu-dk:~$ mongosh -u admin -p secret admin
+mongosh -u admin -p secret admin

 admin> db.changeUserPassword('admin', 'mynewverysecretpassword')

 ```

-You can connect to MongoDB from the outside  with your ScienceData certificate and key plus the ScienceData CA certificate - all of which you can download in your [preferences](/index.php/settings/personal#panel-userapps).
+You can connect to the database from the outside  with your ScienceData certificate and key plus the ScienceData CA certificate - all of which you can download in your [preferences](/index.php/settings/personal#panel-userapps).

 On your pod, this has already been done: Thus, on the pod, you can test X.509 authentication with: